NPO ESCOT:value-creating non-profit organization

 Figure 2-11: Connection structure of upwelling pipes

 i.
-Highly improved reactivity in small waves and irregular waves that are typical of inland seas = reliable upwelling even with 5 cm waves
+Highly responsive to small and irregular waves that are typical of inland seas = reliable upwelling even with 5 cm wavesii

-ii.
-Overall weight reduction = reduced workload, reduced buoy sinking loss, shorter vibration period
+.
+Overall weight reduction = reduced workload, reduced buoy sinking loss, shorter vibration periodiii

-iii.
-Increased flow speed inside the pipe when discharging = wider diffusion area on the sea surface
+.
+Increased flow speed inside the pipe when discharging = wider diffusion area on the sea surfaceiv

-c: Others – Cleaning of the upwelling tube, mixing of the seabed
+c: Others = cleaning of upwelling tubes, mixing of the seafloor

-A cleaning bar made of a VP25 PVC pipe and a 10mm rope was suspended inside the upwelling tube to prevent the adhesion of living organisms and to add a function of mixing the seabed.
+A cleaning bar made of a VP25 PVC pipe and a 10 mm rope was suspended inside the upwelling tube to prevent biological growth and to add a seabed stirring function.

 Figure 2-12: Internal cleaning and subsea stirring bar